 Thanks Mel.
 Pete Davidson has been a source of concern for the people he has worked for and with at Saturday Night Live.
 He seems to be more in control now.
 I suppose telling his tale like this has been helpful.
 I, like you, like the work of Judd Apatow on both the big screen and the small screen, from The Ben Stiiler Show (on Fox) until this day, I will always look forward to his next efforts.

-Mel Carriere from San Diego California on September 21, 2020:
+Mel Carriere from Snowbound and down in Northern Colorado on September 21, 2020:

 Yeah, I seem to recall I heard an interview on NPR with the comic who stars in this film, who has overcome some deep personal depression.
 I think I will tune into this when it comes around to regular TV, because I like the work of that 40 year old virgin director.
 Great review.